 these providers during the program period, as captured by Medicaid

 MCOs contracted with HHSC for managed care 120 days after the last

 (E) Providers must report quality data as described

 in §353.1322 of this subchapter as a condition of participation

 in the program.

 (A) The total value of Component Two will be equal

 (B) Allocation of funds across all qualifying providers

 will be based upon historical Medicaid utilization.

-(C) Payments to CMHCs will be triggered by achievement
+(C) Payments to providers will be a uniform rate increase.

 (i) Distribution of the Directed Payment Program for